Skip to content

 Install PostgreSQL

-Mastodon needs a database to store all user accounts, posts, and settings, so we’ll install PostgreSQL on your Ubuntu server.
+Mastodon needs a database to store all its information like user accounts, posts, and settings, which is why we install PostgreSQL on your Ubuntu server.
+A database is essential for saving all this data securely, ensuring your Mastodon instance functions properly.

 Why is a database needed?
 A database is essential for saving user accounts, posts, and settings.